MidnightJava/vocab-builder/README.md

 This is the back-end component (implemented in python) of the Vocabulary Builder app.
 The front-end component is https://github.com/MidnightJava/vocab-builder-ui.
 Eventually the front-end and back-end will be combined into a single AppImage installable product using Tauri (https://tauri.app/)

 The purpose of the app is to support the learning of a new language by providing an adaptive vocabulary test capability.
 The app does not teach you a  new language.
-Rather in works in concert with a language-learning app, such as DuoLingo or Babble.
+Rather it works in concert with a language-learning app, such as DuoLingo or Babble.
 It can support any language, even one you just make up, and it can work with words and/or phrases.
 Thus you can use it to memorize answers to questions in a specific domain.

 The user loads the vocabulary information into the app by either importing a csv file, enering words/phrases on a command line, or adding words/phrases to a table in the User Interface (UI).
 The user can specify the translation (or answer) for each entry, or the app can lookup translations online via the Microsoft Azure-hosted language translation API.
 The user must supply an API key for the online lookup to work.
-The service is free with a usage limit of 500,000 characters per month.
+The Azure service is free with a usage limit of 500,000 characters per month.

-## To install the back-end python application:
+## To install the back-end python application (Linux):

 1. Create a python virtual environment
 ```